Skip to main content

 • In parallel flows, other branches may still need completion

-You can open the audit logs by right-clicking a process instance and selecting Audit.
+You can open the audit logs by selecting an automation and choosing Audit.

-The Audit Log captures all significant actions performed on a process instance by users or the system.
-Each entry records what action occurred, who performed it, and when it happened.
+The Audit Log captures all significant actions performed on an automation by users or the system.

 EventDescription

-Moved to Target ActivityA user manually navigated the execution to a specific activity in the workflow.
+Moved to Target ActivityExecution was manually redirected to a specific activity.

-Session Count UpdatedThe session or concurrency count of the instance was modified.
+Session Count UpdatedThe session or concurrency count was modified.

-Process Instance Data UpdatedOne or more instance-level data values were edited.
+Automation Data UpdatedOne or more automation-level data values were edited.

-Model Data UpdatedOne or more model data values were updated during execution or by user action.
+Model Data UpdatedOne or more model data values were updated during execution.

 Purpose of Audit Logs

-• Operational traceability – Track exactly how an instance was handled
+• Operational traceability – Track how an automation was handled

-• User accountability – Identify who performed which action
+• User accountability – Identify who performed specific actions

-• Troubleshooting visibility – Understand how and why an instance reached its current state
+• Troubleshooting visibility – Understand how an automation reached its current state

-Audit logs are immutable and form the authoritative history of each process instance.
+Audit logs are immutable and form the authoritative history of each automation.

 Overriding Maximum Allowed Sessions

-Each process has a configured Maximum Allowed Sessions value.
+Each Agent has a configured Maximum Allowed Sessions value.

-If this limit is exceeded, the process instance is automatically suspended.
+If this limit is exceeded, the automation is automatically suspended.

 Authorized users can override this value:

-• Right-click the instance and select Edit Max Session Count
+• Select the automation and click Edit Max Session Count

-• Or open the instance and use the toolbar option
+• Or open the automation and use the toolbar option

-The Process Instance page contains the following tabs, each providing focused visibility into execution, data, and diagnostics.
+The Agent Automation details page contains several tabs that provide visibility into execution, data, and diagnostics.

 General Information